Nintendo’s back at it again. Following the remarkable success of Pokemon Go, Nintendo has released Super Mario Run for iPhone and iPad.

 Similar to Pokemon Go, you will need an active internet connect in order to play the game.

-You’ll also need to have a form of payment linked to your Apple iTunes account because unlike Pokemon Go which was free Super Mario Run is free to download but requires a $10 in-app purchase to unlock all 24 courses spanning 6 worlds.
+You’ll also need to have a form of payment linked to your Apple iTunes account because, unlike Pokemon Go, which was free, Super Mario Run is free to download but requires a $10 in-app purchase to unlock all 24 courses spanning 6 worlds.
 While users can play a few levels and a portion of the castle, doing anything more than that will cost you.
-Which is a new approach for Nintendo, that may yield lucrative profits.
+This is a new approach for Nintendo that may yield lucrative profits.